 In addition to assessing risk and maintaining compliance with data protection regulations, the Privacy Program and Governance Manual help Magnite foster a culture of privacy by design as a necessary component for processing personal data by Magnite entities, and to ensure business strategies and development take the processing of personal data into account by building in privacy features to new products and services.
 Privacy by Design enables Magnite to ensure compliance with data protection regulations, and to keep data privacy and data protection best practices at the focus of new products and services .

-As part of Magnite’s cohesive privacy framework and governance program, Magnite prides itself on membership in and compliance with self-regulatory groups within the advertising industry, including the Digital Advertising Alliance, the Network Advertising Initiative and the Interactive Advertising Bureau.
+As part of Magnite’s cohesive privacy framework and governance program, Magnite prides itself on membership in and compliance with self-regulatory groups within the advertising industry, including the Digital Advertising Alliance (DAA), the Network Advertising Initiative (NAI), and the Interactive Advertising Bureau (IAB).
 Based on our membership, Magnite is required to adhere to a set of codes and regulations with respect to how personal data is used for behavioral marketing, and other types of digital marketing.
-These codes focus on transparency and choice as critical functions to provide to end users.
+These codes focus on transparency and user choice as critical functions that must be provided to consumers or end users.
 Magnite not only provides its own choice mechanisms, but also participates in the self-regulatory regime for user choice.

 Magnite has a range of technical and organizational security measures and controls to protect personal data and ensure the ongoing confidentiality, integrity and availability of Magnite’s solutions and services.
 These include: